dojo/docs/dojox/charting.rst

    * **Scatter** - Similar to MarkerOnly, yet capable to chart using gradient fields.
    * **Bubble** - Similar to scatter but with bubbles elements which sizes vary depending on the data.
    * **Grid** - For adding a grid layer to your chart.
+   * **Indicator** - For adding vertical or horizontal indicator threshold on the chart.

 Lines, Areas and Markers Plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~